mnms/docs/docs/install-fbctl.md

 - UNKNOWN HOST
     - Can not get IP address with the hostname.
 Please check if the hostname is right.
 - CONNECTION ERROR
-    - Please check the status of host(server) or outbound/inbound of the server.
+    - Please check the status of the host(server) or outbound/inbound of the server.

 **Cluster already exist**